Azure/batch-shipyard/recipes/Caffe-GPU/README.md

 ### Pool Configuration
 **Note: You must be approved for the
-[Azure N-Series Preview](http://gpu.azure.com/) and have escalated a customer service support ticket to the Azure Batch team to enable this feature.
+[Azure N-Series Preview](http://gpu.azure.com/) and have escalated a customer service support ticket with your Batch account details to the Azure Batch team to enable this feature.
 Otherwise, your pool allocation will fail.**

 The pool configuration should enable the following properties:
 * `vm_size` must be one of `STANDARD_NC6`, `STANDARD_NC12`, `STANDARD_NC24`,
 `STANDARD_NV6`, `STANDARD_NV12`, `STANDARD_NV24`. `NC` VM instances feature
 K80 GPUs for GPU compute acceleration while `NV` VM instances feature M60 GPUs for visualization workloads.
+Because Caffe is a GPU-accelerated compute application, it is best to choose `NC` VM instances.
 * `publisher` should be `Canonical`.
 Other publishers will be supported once they are available for N-series VMs.
 * `offer` should be `UbuntuServer`.
 Other offers will be supported once they